OrgNateDrake/milestone-project-2/TEST.md

   **Then** the game interface should reflect these changes, **And** if I confirm, the game should play as I require, and without errors.

 These user stories and corresponding test cases cover the basic functionality and interactions of the "Lights Out" browser game.
-Additional user stories could be developed for optional features like leaderboards, achievements and in-app purchases, based on the game's design and goals.
+Additional user stories could be developed for optional features like leader-boards, achievements and in-app purchases, based on the game's design and goals.
 ## Bugs

 **Overall Performance**